nicolaroberts/nicolaroberts.github.io/_posts/2015-08-23-r-packages-part-3.md

 Functions of S4 classes may be written as "regular" functions, or as S4 methods dispatched via a generic function.
 As a general rule, write S4 generics and methods if the function is a common task that could have multiple class-specific implementations, e.g. plot, append, sort, unique, as.data.frame etc. Setters and getters are also convenient as S4 methods.
 In contrast, if the function is highly specific to your package, just implement it as a regular function (checking the input has the correct class).

 A generic function dispatches a method implementation specific to the class of the argument.
 The generic function must be defined *before* the method.
-If it has already been defined in another package (e.g. `BiocGenerics`), then use that pre-existing definition by including the roxygen comment `#' @importMethodsFrom pkg GenericA` above your method definition (and add package to Imports field in DESCRIPTION).
+If it has already been defined in another package (e.g. `BiocGenerics`), then use that pre-existing definition by including the roxygen comment `#' @importMethodsFrom pkg generic.name` above your method definition (and add package to Imports field in DESCRIPTION).
 To define a new generic, use the `setGeneric` function, and possibly `@export` it to users.

 To define a method, use the `setMethod` function as shown below, with the argument name/s to the function exactly matching the argument name/s in the generic (even if it was defined by someone else). `@export` every method, and possibly use `@describeIn` to merge documentation with the class or the generic.